xpsi-group/xpsi/docs/source/install.rst

 which should import without any errors.
-If you get ``ERROR:   Could not load MultiNest library "libmultinest.so"``, that means either MultiNest was not succesfully installed or could not be found.
+If you get ``ERROR:   Could not load MultiNest library "libmultinest.so"``, that means either MultiNest was not successfully installed or could not be found.
 While X-PSI will run properly, the nested-sampling capabilities (requiring MultiNest) will crash.
 The user can use emcee as the back-up sampler (see example in :doc:`Modeling<Modeling>`).
-Note however that the post-processing turorials have only been implemented for the outputs of MultiNest.
+Note however that the post-processing tutorials have only been implemented for the outputs of MultiNest.